Skip to content

 • Terrateam builds upon Terraform, a tool for defining infrastructure using code.
 If you’re new to Terraform, we recommend reviewing their documentation first.

-• Terrateam integrates Terraform operations directly into your GitHub pull request workflow, enabling you to plan, review, and apply infrastructure changes through GitHub comments.
+• Terrateam integrates Terraform operations directly into your GitHub pull request and GitLab merge request workflows, enabling you to plan, review, and apply infrastructure changes through comments.

-• Terrateam automates the execution of Terraform commands based on pull request events, making it easier to manage your infrastructure.
+• Terrateam automates the execution of Terraform commands based on pull request and merge request events, making it easier to manage your infrastructure.

 • Terrateam enables team collaboration on infrastructure changes by providing clear visibility into proposed changes and their impacts.